Local Terminlogy

 ....

-FHIR_TERMINOLOGY_ENGINE: hybrid
+BOX_FHIR_TERMINOLOGY_ENGINE: hybrid

-FHIR_TERMINOLOGY_ENGINE_HYBRID_EXTERNAL_TX_SERVER: https://tx.health-samurai.io/fhir
+BOX_FHIR_TERMINOLOGY_ENGINE_HYBRID_EXTERNAL_TX_SERVER: https://tx.health-samurai.io/fhir

-You can read about those settings here.
+You can learn more about these configuration options here.

 Creating and Uploading a FHIR package

-• CodeSystem with three codes
+• A CodeSystem containing three custom codes

 {